The Reveal SDK AI features are currently in beta, and we welcome your feedback to help us improve for the final release.

 Request Parameters

-interface ChatMessageRequest {
+interface ChatRequest {

-question: string; // User's natural language input (required)
+message: string; // User's natural language input (required)

 datasourceId?: string; // Datasource identifier

-dashboard?: string; // Dashboard JSON or RVDashboard object
+dashboard?: string | RVDashboard; // Dashboard JSON or RVDashboard object

-clientName?: string; // LLM provider override
+clientName?: string; // Override LLM provider

-streamExplanation?: boolean; // Enable streaming (default: false)
+stream: true; // Enable streaming

 }